itssimmons/woki-challenge/README.md

 ## Decisions & Thought process

-Let's break down my experience working on this challenge, to you, what I thought, what I liked, and what could be improved:
+Let's break down my experience working on this challenge, for you, what I thought, what I liked, and what could be improved:

 ### API Versioning